MariaJensen/Notes/README.md

 * **Target phase:** All event listeners for `event.type` registered on event.target are executed, regardless of if `capture=true` or not.

-If `event.bubbles=false`, propagation will end after the target phase.
+If `**event.bubbles**=false`, propagation will end after the target phase.
 Otherwise the bubbling phase will take place:

 * **Bubbling phase:** The event object is propagated through the ancestors of `event.target` in ascending order, starting with the parent of `event.target` and ending with the window object.